ModulrCloud/Modulr/readme.md

 ---

-### Modulr Gold Piece (MDR)
+### Modulr Token (MDR)

 MDR serves as the primary reward token for validators, following a deflationary model inspired by Bitcoin.
-It introduces periodic reductions in daily emissions, referred to as **floorings**, to promote long-term sustainability and maintain validator interest without inflating fees.
+It introduces periodic reductions in daily emissions, referred to as **halvings**, to promote long-term sustainability and maintain validator interest without inflating fees.

 #### Key Features

 1. **Initial Supply:** 4,000,000 MDR minted at launch for development, advertising, and airdrops.
-2. **Daily Emission:** Begins at **4,000 tokens per day** and reduces every four years through floorings until it stabilizes at **1 token per day** indefinitely.
+2. **Daily Emission:** Begins at **4092 tokens per day** and reduces every four years through halvings until it stabilizes at **1 token per day** indefinitely.
 3. **Subscription Model:** MDR introduces a subscription-based system, enabling users to pay a flat rate for nearly unlimited requests while implementing anti-spam measures to protect the network.
 4. **Infinite Supply Model:** The diminishing emissions ensure gradual token scarcity while maintaining validator incentives.